itsusif/realtion-sequelize/example-1/readme.md

    - **Relationships:**
      - Each `Student` belongs to one `Classroom`.
 This relationship signifies the association between students and the classrooms in which they study.

+4. **Subject**
+    - A `Subject` represents a specific area of study or course.
+    - **Relationships:**
+      - A `Subject` can be associated with multiple `Classrooms`.
+This relationship allows subjects to be taught in multiple classrooms across different schools.

 ### How Relationships Work

 - When a new `School` is created, it can have zero or more associated `Classrooms`.
 This allows for the management of multiple classrooms under a single school entity.